Burulsun/cool-web-browser/README.md

 ![](MiniWeb/Screenshots/zoomOut.jpeg)

-About button will give broader information:
+About button will give broader information, in my case it gives a message :)

 ![](MiniWeb/Screenshots/about.jpeg )